 Expect Jeera futures to trade higher: Angel Commodities

-According to Angel Commodities, expect Jeera futures to trade higher on expectation good physical demand and higher exports in coming months.
+According to Angel Commodities, expect Jeera futures to trade higher on expectation of good physical demand and higher exports in coming months may keep the prices supported.
+However, profit booking is expected if weak trend in spot market continues in coming days.

 Angel Commodities' report on Jeera

-Jeera May futures closed higher last week on anticipation of better export prospects in coming months.
+Jeera May futures closed down by more than 4.3% for the week due to weak trend in physical market is pressurizing prices in futures.
 Recently, Gujarat Agriculture Department in its 3rd advance estimates for 2016/17 has revised down the production estimates to 2.12 lt, down 4% from its 2nd estimates and almost 11% compared to last year production of 2.38 lt.

 Outlook

-We expect Jeera futures to trade higher on expectation good physical demand and higher exports in coming months.
-Profit booking at higher levels may be possible.
+We expect Jeera futures to trade higher on expectation of good physical demand and higher exports in coming months may keep the prices supported.
+However, profit booking is expected if weak trend in spot market continues in coming days.

 For all commodities report, click here